-Fall 2015 MUS Student Health Insurance Premiums will be changing.
-Please check the Health Insurance website and/or Student Central for confirmed premium rates.
+Fall 2017 MUS Student Health Insurance Premiums will be changing.
+Please check the Health Insurance website (http:// students.gfcmsu.edu/insurance.html) and/or Student Central for confirmed premium rates.
 Students will be charged an additional fee of \$21 per credit for online/hybrid courses.